topefolorunso/alembic-parser/migration_sequence_parser/README.md

     ```

 # Assumptions
-- all migration scripts exist in one parent directory, no sub-directories
+- All migration scripts exist in one parent directory, no sub-directories
-- no migration script has more than one downstream file
+- No migration script has more than one downstream file
-- only one sequence exists in a given package
+- Only one migration sequence exists in a given package